Dead Europe (novel): Plot summary

 Next Isaac visits Prague where he reconnects with old friend Sal Mineo, who has abandoned his photographic art to become a pornographer working for Syd "the King Kike of Prague", a pimp and a pedophile.
-While there he meets Sal's employer Syd, visits a porn shoot and watches a depraved performance at a sex club.
+He meets Syd, visits a porn shoot and watches a depraved performance at a sex club.
 He begins to suffer from a strange sickness, an inability to eat and a craving for blood that he associates with the presence of the phantom child from his photographs.

-Lucia, driven mad by the murder of her son by her mother in law now informs on rebel activity in the village to the local Colonel of the Greek Army.
-At the end of the chapter she is murdered by rebels for her betrayal.
+Lucia, driven mad by her son's death at the hands of her mother-in-law, informs on rebel activity in the village to the local Colonel of the Greek Army.
+At the end of the chapter, she is murdered by rebels for her betrayal.

-In Paris Isaac meets with Gerry, an old friend of his father's who has become a people smuggler.
-He tries to convince Isaac to help him smuggle a young immigrant woman, Sula into Australia but Isaac refuses.
-Isaac has a tense dinner with Gerry and his wife Anika which ends with Gerry brutally attacking his wife.
-For a reason unbeknownst to him Isaac feels compelled to drink Anika's blood, and when he does he feels his sickness dissipate.
+In Paris, Isaac meets with Gerry, an old friend of his father's who has become a people smuggler.
+He tries to convince Isaac to help him smuggle a young immigrant woman, Sula, into Australia, but Isaac refuses.
+Isaac has a tense dinner with Gerry and his wife Anika, which ends with Gerry brutally attacking his wife.
+For a reason unbeknownst to him, Isaac feels compelled to drink Anika's blood, and when he does he feels his sickness dissipate.

-Following the murder of Lucia, Michaelis has relocated him and daughter Reveka to Australia.
-At school Reveka is brutally bullied for being a "dirty wog" but is protected by her imaginary friend Angelo.
-After a particularly brutal incident of bullying Reveka wishes that "they were all dead" and the bullies begin to die one by one, much like the children in the village.
+Following Lucia's murder, Michaelis moves to Australia with his daughter Reveka.
+At school Reveka is severely bullied for being a "dirty wog" but is protected by her imaginary friend Angelo.
+After a particularly brutal incident, Reveka wishes that "they were all dead" and the bullies begin to die one by one, much like the children in the village.
 Following this Michaelis takes her to Dora, a local mystic, who performs an exorcism on her and reveals Angelo to be the cursed spirit of Elia.

-In London Isaac reconnects with an old teacher of his, Sam and stays at his home.
-By this stage the curse is starting to overpower him and he feels a constant sickness that can only be allayed by drinking blood.
+In London Isaac reconnects with Sam, an old teacher of his, and stays at his home.
+The curse is starting to overpower him, and he feels a constant sickness that can only be allayed by drinking blood.
 He prowls through the streets of London searching for victims, eventually murdering and feeding on an American tourist, before being joined by the spectral boy who lays alongside him.

 In the novel's final chapter, Isaac's mother Reveka and boyfriend Colin are informed that Isaac is deathly sick in a London hospital.
-Together they fly to England to join him and Reveka recognizes that her son's affliction is caused by the curse and feeds him her blood to sustain him before taking him home to Melbourne.
-Back home Reveka prays to God, promising that if her son is saved, "the Devil can take my soul."
-Isaac recovers from his sickness but in return the curse is passed back to Reveka who now understands that she will be haunted by the spectre "for all of time, for all of eternity."
+Together they fly to England to join him.
+Reveka recognises that her son's affliction is caused by the curse, and feeds him her blood to sustain him, then takes him home to Melbourne.
+Back home, Reveka prays to God, promising that if her son is saved, "the Devil can take [her] soul."
+Isaac recovers from his sickness, but in return the curse is passed back to Reveka, who now understands that she will be haunted by the spectre "for all of time, for all of eternity."